Transport of Gaussian measures with exponential cut-off for Hamiltonian PDEs: Introduction

 \subsection{The setting}

-This work fits in the line of research initiated in \cite{sigma} (inspired by the previous work \cite{DTV,TV13a,TV13b,TV14} on an integrable equation) aiming to study the transport of Gaussian measures under the flow of non integrable partial differential equations.
+This work fits in the line of research initiated in \cite{sigma} (inspired by the previous work \cite{DTV,TV13a,TV13b,TV14} on an integrable equation) aiming to study the transport of Gaussian measures under the flow of non integrable partial differential equations, in particular their invariance and quasi-invariance.
+We say that a measure $\mu$ is invariant under a (reversible) flow map $\{\Phi_t\}_{t\in \R}$ if $\mu\circ \Phi_t=\mu$ for any $t\in \R$ and it is quasi-invariant if $\mu\circ \Phi_t$ is absolutely continuous w.r.t. $\mu$.

 Our main aim here is to show that the introduction in the measure of an exponential weight suppressing large values of a suitable Sobolev norm (not necessarily conserved by the flow) is an efficient tool in the study of absolute continuity of the transported measure.
 Indeed it makes the proofs easier and allows us to give more information on the resulting Radon-Nikodim derivatives, establishing the so-called Jacobi formula for the density as a limit of finite-dimensional functions.
 We present the theory via two notable examples, namely the Benjamin-Bona-Mahony (BBM) equation with dispersion $\beta >1$ and the periodic quintic defocussing nonlinear Schr\"odinger equation (NLS), demonstrating that in this way we can improve on the previous analyses of \cite{sigma} and \cite{PTV} respectively.

-The result of \cite{sigma} was extended to more involved models in \cite{deb, gauge, GLV0, GLV, FS,forl, GOTW,OS,OT1,OT2,OT3,OTT,PTV,phil}.
+The result of \cite{sigma} was extended to more involved models in \cite{deb, gauge, GLV0, GLV, FS,forl, GOTW,OS,OT1,OT2,OT3,OTT,PTV,phil, BBM2}.
 We believe that, beyond the BBM and NLS equation, the idea of an exponential cut-off introduced in the present paper may be relevant in the context of some of these works and, more generally, in the study of quasi-invariant measures for Hamiltonian PDEs.
 We also refer to the recent paper \cite{BT} where quantitative quasi-invariance of certain Gaussian measures are exploited in questions of the long time behaviour of solutions for dispersive PDE's.

 First of all we introduce the main objects we shall deal with, namely Gaussian measures on Sobolev spaces.
 We warn the reader that will use two slightly different definitions of Gaussian measures for the BBM and the NLS equations, with however similar or equal notations.